 - Very small and compact which may not be well suited to larger families

-- EASY TO USE With two simple control dials, simply set your desired power level and time and the microwave will cook your food to perfection.
-This product is also easy to clean, simply wipe with a damp cloth to maintain excellent performance
+- Easy to use: With two simple control dials, simply set one's desired power level and time, and the microwave will cook one's food to perfection.
+This product is also easy to clean, simply wipe with a damp cloth to maintain ideal performance

-- POWER LEVELS With 6 microwave power levels plus defrost setting, the COMPACT XS microwave can be tailored to your cooking needs.
-From defrosting your frozen meat to helping steam your vegetables, this microwave doesn’t let you down on functionality
+- Power levels: With 6 microwave power levels plus defrost setting, the COMPACT XS microwave can be tailored to one's cooking needs.
+From defrosting one's frozen meat to helping steam one's vegetables, this microwave doesn’t let one down on functionality

-- DIAMOND CAVITY The diamond cavity structure provides improved microwave distribution by enhancing the reflection of the microwaves inside the cavity result in improved cooking performance.
-This helps to cook your food more effectively, saving time and energy
+- Diamond cavity: The diamond cavity structure provides improved microwave distribution by enhancing the reflection of the microwaves inside the cavity result in improved cooking performance.
+This helps to cook one's food more effectively, saving time and energy.

 Our third pick is the freestanding and surprisingly pleasing Beko MOC20100W microwave.
 It’s simplistic, almost retro, white design helps it stand out right away.